axelhahn/ahcrawler/README.md

 This is free software and Open Source
 GNU General Public License (GNU GPL) version 3

+AhCrawler is a search engine for your website and analytics tool.

 It is written in PHP and consists of
 - crawler (spider) and indexer
 - search for your website